ay129-35MR/tadoHotWaterKnob/README.md

 - All buttons use internal pull-ups; wire switches to **ground**.
 - Pin labels on some ST7789 boards: `DIN` = MOSI, `SCL` = SCLK, `DC` = A0, `CS` = CS, `RST` = RES, `BLK/LED` = backlight.

+YMMV on how you choose to wire and route everything.
 ---

 ## 📦 Installation